oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The Status List Issuer may increase the size of a Status List if it requires indices for additional Referenced Tokens.
 It is RECOMMENDED that the size of a Status List in bits is divisible in bytes (8 bits) without a remainder, i.e. `size-in-bits` % 8 = 0.

 The Status List Issuer may divide its Referenced Tokens up into multiple Status Lists to reduce the transmission size of an individual Status List Token.
-This may be useful for setups where some entities operate in constrained environments, e.g. for mobile internet or embedded devices.
+This may be useful for ecosystems where some entities operate in constrained environments, e.g. for mobile internet or embedded devices.
 The Status List Issuer may organize the Status List Tokens depending on the Referenced Token's expiry date to align their lifecycles and allow for easier retiring of Status List Tokens, however the Status Issuer must be aware of possible privacy risks due to correlations.

 ## External Status Issuer